 Knowing they’re protected makes life much easier for transgender children, especially those who may be struggling, she says.
 That’s because not only does it protect them from discrimination, it sends a very important message to all transgender people, especially children, that discrimination has no place in our state.

-If the law is not upheld in 2018, it worries Sabrina to think of the message that will send.
+If the law is not upheld when voters go to the ballot this November, it worries Sabrina to think of the message that will send.